Your cart is empty. Let's fix that!

 2. Take immune-supporting vitamins and minerals.
 Focus on zinc and vitamins C, D3, and E. (10, 11, 12, 13)

 3. Wash your hands frequently.
-The CDC says handwashing can prevent 1 in 5 respiratory infections, such as colds or the flu, and 1 in 3 diarrhea-related sicknesses.
+The CDC says handwashing can prevent 1 in 5 respiratory illnesses and 1 in 3 diarrhea-related sicknesses.
 (14)

 4. Remember your microbiome.
 Support your gut health with probiotics and a diet rich in prebiotic foods.
 (15, 16)